 Once you overcome the indecisiveness you get a new way of looking at things, fear will no longer be a part of your life.
-I just started staying back in the college hostels more often and became more like a hosteler.
+I started staying back in the college hostels more often and became more like a hosteler.
 I hardly bothered about my parents, what they said or did hardly mattered from then on.
 My life was only about being happy, and it did get me in to trouble with a fellow hosteler.
 It will be one hell of a story if I narrate the entire episode and will take pages of typing and lot of facts that might hurt a few, so I refrain from narrating everything.
 However it resulted in physical violence and eventually resulted in a disciplinary action against me.
 It was not just me, our whole gang (Prem, Tolstoy and Suresh) were either suspended or fined.
 Prem and I were fined while other two were suspended for a semester.
 It was a huge blow for all of us, but for some reason, I was not too shaken.
-I tried my best to do all that was possible, right from pleading the faculties to going to temple worshiping.
+I tried my best to do all that was possible, right from pleading the faculties to going to temple for worshiping.
 I was prepared for every eventuality except facing my parents.
 For the first time my father really had a valid reason to beat me and punish me.
 I was not worried about my career, for I always believed that I had the ability to be successful wherever I go.